 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: Artificial intelligence, such as convolutional neural networks (CNNs) have been used in the interpretation of images, including pathology and radiology images with potential application in the diagnosis of hepatocellular cancer (HCC) and liver masses.
-CNN, a machine-learning algorithm similar to deep learning, has demonstrated its capability to recognize specific features that can detect pathological lesions.
+Core tip: Artificial intelligence, such as convolutional neural networks (CNNs), have been used in the interpretation of images, including pathology and radiology images with potential application in the diagnosis of hepatocellular cancer (HCC) and liver masses.
+CNN, a machine-learning algorithm similar to deep learning, has demonstrated its capability to recognise specific features that can detect pathological lesions.
 The primary aim of this review is to assess the use of CNNs in examining HCC and liver masses images in the diagnosis of cancer.
-The second aim is to evaluate the accuracy level of the CNNs and their clinical performance.
+The second aim is to evaluate the accuracy level of CNNs and their clinical performance.

 Azer SA.
 Deep learning with convolutional neural networks for identification of liver masses and hepatocellular carcinoma: A systematic review.
 World J Gastrointest Oncol 2019; In press